meresar/erdos_groundwater/README.md

 # **Predicting Groundwater Levels in Spokane, Washington**

 The purpose of this project is to use a neural network modeling approach to predict groundwater levels in Spokane, Washington using weather and surface water data.
-The final outcome can be viewed in the Streamlit App.
+The final outcome can be viewed in the Streamlit Web App (described below).

 # **Description**

 ## **Overview**